svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/payment.md

 ## Special issuer Values for SendMax and Amount

-Most of the time, the `issuer` field of a non-SGY [Currency Amount][] indicates a financial institution's [issuing address](issuing-and-operational-addresses.html).
+Most of the time, the `issuer` field of a non-RCP [Currency Amount][] indicates a financial institution's [issuing address](issuing-and-operational-addresses.html).
 However, when describing payments, there are special rules for the `issuer` field in the `Amount` and `SendMax` fields of a payment.

 * There is only ever one balance for the same currency between two addresses.
 This means that, sometimes, the `issuer` field of an amount actually refers to a counterparty that is redeeming issuances, instead of the address that created the issuances.
 * When the `issuer` field of the destination `Amount` field matches the `Destination` address, it is treated as a special case meaning "any issuer that the destination accepts."
 This includes all addresses to which the destination has extended trust lines, as well as issuances created by the destination which are held on other trust lines.